CIT2202/using-includes/README.md

   - Make sure you build this page by using the includes
 * Modify the navigation bar so that it also features a link to the university page.
 You should find that changing one file updates the entire site.
 * One problem with the above is that every single page has the same page title.
 How can you modify your site so that each page has a unique title while still using an included header.

+## Separating logic and presentation
+Have a look in the folder *separating-logic-and-presentation*. *browseable-list-new.php* and *details-new.php* are examples that should be familiar to you.
+However, they have been re-written to separate the application logic (processing the query string, working with the database etc.) from the presentation (HTML).
+Have a look at these examples.
+* Choose one of your own examples (either from the practical sessions or your assignment 1 piece).
+Using PHP includes, attempt something similar.